 Internal disputes differ from external disputes.
 Different parties within companies do not always have the same interests.
 A shareholder may, for example, also be a director and as a result he or she may be less concerned with the interests of the other shareholders.
 These then, generally, are disputes between different bodies within the company.
 Other examples of internal disputes include disputes between a company and a director (or a former director), disputes between joint venture partners, disputes between the shareholders or disputes between the company and a shareholder.

 We assist listed companies in disputes with minority shareholders and vice versa.
 Disputes within family businesses often arise between different members of the family.
 Finally, we assist companies in difficulties with substantive insolvency law and the problems that arise from reciprocal agreements, fraudulent transfers, directors’ and shareholders’ liability, torts and settlement issues.

 Companies dealing with internal or external disputes are often under a lot of stress.
 When cases become tense and complex, companies and those involved need professional legal services of the highest quality offered by attorneys who are trained to win. bureau Brandeis’ attorneys offer sharp and incisive advice and litigation.

 bureau Brandeis has positioned itself clearly.
-We choose not to represent the Dutch government, large Dutch banks, or accountancy firms.
+We choose not to represent the Dutch central government and, large Dutch banks, or accountancy firms.
 This means we are at a unique market position in which we can always represent the interests of companies without being conflicted.